Noida: Administration

+Water Management

 Noida has been selected as a ‘water warrior’ city by the Jal Shakti Ministry for its wastewater reutilisation for irrigation purposes.
 Under Noida's jurisdiction, there are currently eight operational sewage treatment plants (STPs), with a combined capacity of 411 MLD.

 Authority

 The city's infrastructure is looked after by the NOIDA Authority, a statutory authority set-up under Uttar Pradesh Industrial Area Development Act, 1976.
-Authority's head is its chairman, who is an IAS officer, the authority's daily matters, however, are looked after by its CEO, who is also an IAS officer.
+NOIDA Authority's head is its chairman, who is an IAS officer; the authority's daily matters, however, are looked after by its CEO, who is also an IAS officer.
 NOIDA Authority comes under the Infrastructure and Industrial Development Department of Uttar Pradesh Government.
-The Chairman of NOIDA Authority is Manoj Kumar Singh and CEO is Lokesh M.
+The present Chairman of NOIDA Authority is Deepak Kumar (IAS) and CEO is Krishna Karunesh (IAS).

 General administration

 The Gautam Budh Nagar district is a part of Meerut division, headed by the Divisional Commissioner, who is an IAS officer of high seniority.
 The Commissioner is the head of local government institutions (including Municipal Corporations) in the division, is in-charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
 The District Magistrate, hence, reports to the Divisional Commissioner of Meerut.
 The current Divisional Commissioner of Meerut is Smt.
 Selva Kumari J. (IAS).

 Gautam Budh Nagar district administration is headed by the District Magistrate (DM) of Gautam Budh Nagar, who is an IAS officer.
 The DM is in charge of property records and revenue collection for the central government and oversee the national elections held in the city.

 The district magistrate is assisted by one chief development officer, three additional district magistrates (ADM) (Executive, Finance & Revenue and Law & Order), and one city magistrate.
 The district has divided into three Subdivisions named Noida Sadar, Dadri, and Jewar each headed by a sub-divisional magistrate (SDM) who reports to the district magistrate.
 The current DM of Gautam Buddha Nagar (Noida) since is Medha Roopam (IAS).